 The Company has in place a formal process for assessment of the effectiveness of the Board as a whole, the various Board Committees and the contribution by each Director to the effectiveness of the Board and the Board Committees, where applicable.
 No external facilitator has been used.
-The NC assesses the Board's performance as a whole annually using objective and appropriate quantitative and qualitative criteria which were recommended by the NC and approved by the Board.
-When assessing the overall Board performance, the NC takes into consideration the feedback from individual Directors on areas relating to the Board's competencies and effectiveness.
+The NC assesses the Board's performance as a whole annually using criteria which were recommended by the NC and approved by the Board.
+When assessing the overall Board performance, the NC takes into consideration the Board composition, the Directors' independence, feedback from individual Directors on areas relating to the Board's strategy and performance, process, governance (including risk management and internal controls) and the effectiveness of the Board Chairman.
 The results of the overall evaluation of the Board by the NC including its recommendation, if any, for improvements are presented to the Board.

-The NC's assessment of the performance of the Board Committees is assisted by the self-assessment checklists of the NC, RC, RMC and the AC as well as reports provided by the chairmen of the Exco and SOSC.
+The NC's assessment of the performance of the Board Committees is assisted by the self-assessment checklists of the NC, RC, BRC and the AC as well as reports provided by the chairmen of the Exco and SOSC.

-The annual evaluation process for each individual Director's performance comprises three parts: (a) background information concerning the Director including his attendance records at Board and, where applicable, Board Committee meetings; (b) questionnaire for completion by each individual Board member; and (c) NC's evaluation based on certain assessment parameters.
-The questionnaires and the assessment parameters were recommended by the NC and approved by the Board.
-The completed questionnaires are then reviewed by the NC before the NC completes its evaluation of the individual Directors.
+The annual evaluation process for each individual Director's performance comprises two parts: (a) background information concerning the Director including his attendance records at Board and, where applicable, Board Committee meetings; and (b) NC's evaluation based on certain assessment parameters.
+The assessment parameters were recommended by the NC and approved by the Board.